-Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper-division, not listed in the
+Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper-division, not listed in the undergraduate Bulletin.
+May be repeated for a total of 3 credits.

 HIST 315: Political Thought

 History of Political Thought is a study of political thinking and key political philosophers in history, particularly those that have most profoundly influenced the political culture and institutions of our own continent.
 It is an introductory survey of political ideas, addressing perennial issues of human society, leadership, power, rights, and government.